 Northumberland Shore Region

-- Cook on the farm with the Kilted Chef in a hands-on cooking class that you will never forget.
+- Cooking on the Farm with the Kilted Chef

-- Hike through the sugar bush then savour some buttermilk pancakes and maple syrup at Sugar Moon Farm.
+- Savour some maple syrup at Sugar Moon Farm

 Get to know the Northumberland Shore:

 - Cape George Hiking Trail & Lighthouse: A Looping trail with 3 trail heads, leading you along the coast through meadows and old-growth forests to cliffs with panoramic views of St. George’s Bay and the lighthouse.